Before we get into the DT770 80 Ohm vs. 250 Ohm comparison, grab a snack, sit back and relax because..

 Don’t forget to like, comment, and subscribe to my growing channel!
 Any support is much appreciated 🙂

-I wouldn’t really worry too much about amps outside of these 3.
+I wouldn’t really worry too much about amps outside of the ones listed above.
 They will be more than enough for both models, should you decide to purchase an amp for the 80 Ohm version.

 As alluded to before, the 250 Ohm is going to do better in critical listening situations.
 It will fare better with stuff like Jazz and Classical as it’s extremely open and airy sounding.
 They also tend to do very well for Gaming.
 In fact, the 770 is one of my favorite options for Gaming because it sounds so open even despite being a closed back.